Products of Animal Origin

 - What documents do I need to import live animals, not for direct human consumption (e.g., pets, horses, cows, sheep, live snails for educational purposes, live animals for breeding purposes etc)?

-The Port Health Authority in the GB is dealing only with products of animal origin imports (including live animals for direct human consumption), at the moment.
-Animal and Plant Health Agency- APHA is the GB Authority dealing with import of live animals into GB and I will suggest contacting them for this enquiry.
+Port Health Authorities in GB only deal with products of animal origin imports, including live animals for direct human consumption, at the moment.
+Animal and Plant Health Agency (APHA) is the GB Authority dealing with the import of live animals into GB and we suggest contacting them for this enquiry.

 They can be contacted using their general enquiries telephone number 03000 200 301 or via email at imports@apha.gov.uk.